denysvega/denysvega/README.md

 ## Hey there, I'm [Denys](https://www.linkedin.com/in/dbvega87/) 👋

 <p>
-    An experienced Software Engineer with more than 12 years professional experience.
-Specializing in software development for desktop, mobile and web following the best practices and conventions, building applications using .NET, Xamarin and Angular.
-Love challenges, clean and optimum solutions.
+    As an experienced Software Engineer with over 12 years of professional experience, I specialize in software development for desktop, mobile, and web applications.
+I adhere to best practices and conventions, leveraging technologies such as .NET, MAUI(Xamarin), Angular and others.
+My passion lies in tackling challenges and creating clean, optimal solutions.
 </p>
 <p align="left">
     <a href="https://linkedin.com/in/dbvega87"><img src="https://img.shields.io/badge/-LinkedIn-2D2B55?style=flat-square&logo=linkedin&logoColor=white"/></a>